 In addition, studies have found that obesity increases one’s risk for periodontal disease.
 More can be learned about the association between these two in this article.

 Endocrine conditions that could affect periodontal health are observed mostly in women.
 These are puberty, menstruation, pregnancy, and menopause.
 All of them cause an increase in estrogen and progesterone levels.

-Some studies also mention that these hormones can encourage growth of bacteria that causes periodontal disease.
-Each one of these four endocrine-related conditions manifests as different periodontal problems, and you can learn more about them in detail by reading this article.
+Some studies also mention that these hormones can encourage the growth of bacteria that causes Periodontal Gum Disease in San Diego.
+Each one of these four endocrine-related conditions manifests as different periodontal problems.
+You can learn more about them in detail by reading this article.